kierannutt123/kierannutt123/README.md

-# Kieran-Nutt IT Support and Troubleshooting Portfolio
+ -# Kieran-Nutt IT Support and Troubleshooting Portfolio

-This repository showcases the projects I’ve built while developing skills in IT support, networking, and system administration.
-Each project is designed to reflect real-world tasks an IT professional might handle, from setting up file servers to configuring Active Directory.
+This repository brings together practical reference material and hands-on projects covering networking, troubleshooting, operating systems, and Microsoft 365 / identity.
+It is designed to demonstrate both foundational understanding and applied technical skills relevant to junior IT support and security-focused roles.
+# Projects showcasing my knowlege
 ## Helpdesk Operations

 ### [Zendesk](https://github.com/kierannutt123/IT-Support-Case-Management-in-Zendesk/blob/main/IT-Support-Case-Management-in-Zendesk.md)